dotnet/docs/docs/architecture/containerized-lifecycle/docker-terminology.md

 ---
-title: Docker terminology
+title: Understanding of different Docker specific terminologies
-description: Learn some basic terminology that's used everyday when working with Docker. ms.date: 01/06/2021
+description: Learn some basic terminology that gets used frequently, when working with Docker. ms.date: 01/06/2021
 ---
-# Docker terminology
+# Understanding of different Docker specific terminologies

 This section lists terms and definitions you should be familiar with before getting deeper into Docker.
 For further definitions, see the extensive [glossary](https://docs.docker.com/glossary/) provided by Docker.